RWE Camster Wind Farm Community Fund

 You can apply for funding for more than one project in each round.
 You can also apply for and hold more than one grant in any year however you may be required to provide monitoring reports for previous grants before any further awards is made.

-Each Community Council operates a microgrant scheme and different rules and timing applies to each area.
+Each Community Council operates a microgrant scheme and different rules and timing apply to each area.
 Please contact your local Community Council to apply for a microgrant

 Requests for more than £25,000 may be considered on a case-by-case basis where you can provide evidence that your proposal will bring about significant benefit for the community.
 Please contact us before applying.